-Activity Funding split public: private Public mechanism Private mechanism Rationale for funding mechanisms Variation for new capital expenditure Variation projected after 2015/16 Community le Community leadership Council Strategic planning and reporting Iwi liaison Community Committees, Elections 100:0 to 95:5 Uniform Annual General Charge on each separately used or inhabited part of every rating unit in the district Not applicable The exception is in election years when a contribution is made by the regional council and the district health board for including their candidates on the voting paper.
-Benefits potentially shared equally among all residents Not applicable Not envisaged Community Boards 100:0 Targeted Community Services rate set as a fixed charge per rating unit Not applicable Benefits shared among all residents within the Board area Not applicable Not envisaged Activity Funding split public: private Public mechanism Private mechanism Rationale for funding mechanisms Variation for new capital expenditure Variation projected after 2015/25 Roading and f ootpaths Roading (i.e. Pavements, Bridges, Traffic services, Stormwater drainage and Vegetation managemen t) 50:50 to 40:60 7 Targeted rate (District-wide) based on capital value Central government grants and subsidies, fuel taxes, fines, infringement fees District-wide benefit, property- related, but the whole community benefits, in terms of accessibility to and supply of goods and services Government subsidy is a significant contribution.
-Roading is a significant activity warranting a separately Not applicable Not envisaged
+Activity Funding split public: private Public mechanism Private mechanism Rationale for funding mechanisms Variation for new capital expenditure Variation projected after 2020/21 Community Leaders Community Leadership Council Strategic planning and reporting Iwi liaison Community Committees, 100:0 General rate Not applicable There are benefits to the whole District of having effective strategy and governance Not applicable Not envisaged Elections 100:0 to 95:5 Uniform Annual General Charge When a contribution is made by the regional council and the district health board for including their candidates on the voting paper.
+Benefit is equal to all individuals Not applicable Not envisaged Community Boards 100:0 Targeted Community Services rate set as a fixed charge per rating unit Not applicable Benefits shared among all residents within the Board area Not applicable Not envisaged

-$^{^{\}rm 7}\,{\rm Excluding}$ extraordinary projects such as replacement of a major bridge.

-Activity Funding split public: private Public mechanism Private mechanism Rationale for funding mechanisms Variation for new capital expenditure Variation projected after 2015/16 disclosed rate Footpaths and street lighting 100:0 to 95:5 Targeted rate (District-wide) based on capital value Fines and infringement fees These activities contribute to safer and more attractive towns.
+Activity Funding split public: private Public mechanism Private mechanism Rationale for funding mechanisms Variation for new capital expenditure Variation projected after 2020/21 Roading and Footp aths Roading (i.e. Pavements, Bridges, Traffic services, Stormwater drainage and Vegetation management) 50:50 to 40:60 7 Targeted rate (District-wide) based on capital value Central government grants and subsidies, fuel taxes, fines, infringement fees District-wide benefit, property-related, but the whole community benefits, in terms of accessibility to and supply of goods and services Government subsidy is a significant contribution.
+Roading is a significant activity warranting a separately disclosed rate Not applicable Not envisaged Footpaths and street lighting 100:0 to 95:5 Targeted rate (District-wide) based on capital value Fines and infringement fees These activities contribute to safer and more attractive towns.
 The whole community benefits from this.
+Not envisaged Water Supply Potable water (town reticulation schemes) 20:80 to 25:75 Targeted rate: 20-25% from all separately used or inhabited parts of every rating unit in the district (whether connected or unconnected), Targeted rate and user charges.
+65-70% consumption charge on each separately used or inhabited part of every rating unit which is connected, except The provision of potable water is an essential service to residents and businesses in urban areas.
+A balance is needed between the benefits to those connected to the scheme, To be determined by Council on a case-by-case basis, following consultation with affected communities Not envisaged

+$^{^{7}}$ Excluding extraordinary projects such as replacement of a major bridge.

-Not envisaged Activity Funding split public: Public mechanism Private mechanism Rationale for funding mechanisms Variation for new capital expenditure Variation projected after 2015/25 1 Water supply private Potable water (town reticulation schemes) 20:80 to 25:75 Targeted rate: 20-25% from all separately used or inhabited parts of every rating unit in the district (whether connected or unconnected), Targeted rate and user charges.
-65-70% consumption charge on each separately used or inhabited part of every rating unit which is connected, except Hunterville (metered supply).
-5-15% of cost recovered from extraordinary users 8 and bulk supplies The provision of potable water is an essential service to residents and businesses in urban areas.
-A balance is needed between the benefits to those connected to the scheme, to the wider community who use the facilities and businesses dependent on potable water and who have access to such supplies during shortages or emergencies and affordability.
-To be determined by Council on a case-by-case basis, following consultation with affected communities Not envisaged Non-potable water (rural supply schemes) Erewhon Omatane Hunterville 0:100 to 5:95 Internal charges (overheads) to be met through the General Rate User charges by volume (set in consultation with each scheme and recovered as rates) anordability.
-To be determined by Council on a case-by-case basis, following consultation with affected communities Not envisaged
+Activity Funding split public: private Public mechanism Private mechanism Rationale for funding mechanisms Variation for new capital expenditure Variation projected after 2020/21 Hunterville (metered supply).
+5-15% of cost recovered from extraordinary users 8 and bulk supplies to the wider community who use the facilities and businesses dependent on potable water and who have access to such supplies during shortages or emergencies and affordability.
+Non-potable water (rural supply schemes) Erewhon Omatane Hunterville 0:100 to 5:95 Internal charges (overheads) to be met through the General Rate User charges by volume (set in consultation with each scheme and recovered as rates) To be determined by Council on a case-by-case basis, following consultation with affected communities Not envisaged Non-potable water (rural supply schemes) Putorino 0:100 to 5:95 Internal charges (overheads) to be met through the General Rate User charges by capital value (set in consultation with each scheme and recovered as rates) Not envisaged